Pekka Pyykkö

 Important Contributions:

-The chemical and physical differences between 5th-Period and 6th-Period elements seem to be largely due to relativity.
+• The chemical and physical differences between 5th-Period and 6th-Period elements seem to be largely due to relativity.
 Relativistic effects also sometimes strongly affect bond lengths (Desclaux and Pyykkö 1974), bond strengths and optical properties, not to mention NMR parameters, where they can be very large.
 Since 1971, he has been publishing in this area.
-It has been a scientific gold mine, still far from empty.
 The main results have now entered many elementary and advanced textbooks in inorganic chemistry.
 These effects of the Dirac dynamics are changed by about –1% for the valence electrons of heavy elements by the next physical level, QED, as shown in 1998.